Translate this page: Google Open in Google Translate Opens in a new tab

 How We Got Here

 When our children were diagnosed with SETD5 Syndrome, we received a name but little else.
-There was no patient registry, no foundation, no family community to speak of.
+There was no foundation, no patient registry, and no central hub for scientific research for families.
 Research was scattered, slow, and underfunded.

 "We could not wait for someone else to build what our children needed.
 So we built it ourselves."